 Do you have patches of skin or hair that seem to lack entirely in color?
 This may be caused by a condition called vitiligo.
 While there is no cure for vitiligo, Metro Dermatology offers our patients access to a number of treatments that can help correct the discoloration it causes.

 Metro Dermatology provides patients with the dermatological care they need to obtain healthy, radiant skin.
-If you’d like more information about our practice or are interested in scheduling a consultation appointment at our Elmhurst, Flushing, Englewood, or Bronx locations, contact us today!
+If you’d like more information about our practice or are interested in scheduling a consultation appointment at our Elmhurst, Flushing, Fort Lee, or Bronx locations, contact us today!

 What is Vitiligo?